AnthonyP57/Cirilla---a-LLM-made-on-a-budget/Training_optimizations/Mamba/README.md

 ![](./img/conv2.png)

-This can be parallelized easily, but we need to build the kernel, which may be expensive, but also for inference we have O(1) ince this is a convolution.
+This can be parallelized easily, but we need to build the kernel, which may be expensive, but also for inference we have O(1) since this is a convolution.

-We may not that previously we had:
+We may note that previously we had:

 $y(t) = Ch(t) + Dx(t)$